manuel-schoebel/ms-seo/README.md

       });
     });

-You use the SEO.set(object) method and the object param looks the same as a document of the 'SeoCollection'.
+You can use the SEO.set(object) method and the object param looks the same as a document of the 'SeoCollection' but has no route_name.